George Will: Personal life

-Family

-Will has three children—Victoria, Geoffrey, and Jonathan—with his first wife, Madeleine; their eldest child, Jonathan, was born in 1972 with Down syndrome, which Will has written about in his column on occasion.
+Will has three children—Victoria, Geoffrey and Jonathan—with his first wife, Madeleine; their eldest child, Jonathan, was born in 1972 with Down syndrome, which Will has written about in his column on occasion.
 In 1989, he and Madeleine divorced after 22 years of marriage.

 In 1991, Will married Mari Maseng.
-They have one child, a son named David, born in 1992, and live in Chevy Chase, Maryland, an affluent suburb of Washington, D.C.
-Maseng is a political consultant and speechwriter who was in charge of communications for the Rick Perry 2012 presidential campaign, and most recently worked on Scott Walker's 2016 presidential campaign.
+They have one child, a son named David, born in 1992 and live in Chevy Chase, Maryland.
+Maseng is a political consultant and speechwriter who was in charge of communications for the Rick Perry 2012 presidential campaign and worked on Scott Walker's 2016 presidential campaign.
 She earlier worked on Michele Bachmann's 2012 presidential campaign, and offered her services to the Mitt Romney 2012 campaign.
-She previously worked for Ronald Reagan as a presidential speechwriter, deputy director of transportation, and Assistant to the President for Public Liaison.
+She previously worked for Ronald Reagan as a presidential speechwriter, deputy director of transportation and Assistant to the President for Public Liaison.
 She also was a former communications director for Senator Bob Dole.

-Religious beliefs

-Will is a self-described "amiable, low-voltage atheist."

-Interests
+Will has more than once described himself as an "amiable, low-voltage atheist", while at the same time describing his wife, Mari Maseng, as a "fierce Presbyterian".

-Will, a Chicago Cubs fan, has written extensively on baseball, including his best-selling book Men at Work: The Craft of Baseball.
-He was one of the interview subjects for Ken Burns's PBS documentary series Baseball.
+Will, a fan of both the Chicago Cubs and the Washington Nationals, has written extensively on baseball, including his best-selling book Men at Work: The Craft of Baseball.
+He was one of the many interview subjects for Ken Burns's PBS documentary series Baseball.

 References in popular culture

 Will was occasionally lampooned in the comic Doonesbury, particularly in a December 1980 sequence of strips in which several characters attend a party hosted by Will for the Reagans.

 Will was lampooned in a skit on an April 1990 episode of the sketch comedy show Saturday Night Live.
 Dana Carvey played Will as the host of the fictional baseball trivia game show George F. Will's Sports Machine, in which the answers are all highflown literary metaphors that leave the contestants befuddled; the exasperated contestants finally get Will to try to throw a baseball, which he is unable to do.

 In the Seinfeld season 6 episode "The Jimmy", Kramer mentions that he finds George Will attractive.
+In the 30 Rock season 1 episode "Jack-Tor", Tracy Jordan remarks while reading a newspaper that George Will "just gets more and more conservative."